quintel/documentation/docs/contrib/graph-components.md

   </figure>
 </div>

-## Carriers

-A "carrier" can be thought of as a _type_ of energy.
-For example, coal, electricity, wind, and gas are all different energy carriers.
-Each carrier has a collection of attributes which describe whether it is a sustainable source of energy, the CO2 emissions per MJ, [and more](https://github.com/quintel/atlas/blob/master/lib/atlas/carrier.rb).

 ## Nodes

 Nodes are extremely versatile.
 They can represent a single technology type or industrial process or can be used more abstractly to combine energy flows from multiple sources to easily query the graph.